beyondtesting-dev/beyondtesting.dev/docs/contract-responsibility-flow.md

 ---

-> Design by Contract doesn’t just help catch errors — it helps explain them.
+> Design by Contract doesn't just help catch errors — it helps explain them.
 > It tells you not just _what_ broke, but _who_ needs to fix it.